 This is also the method I use on Memrise to help people drill grammar, focusing on a specific grammar point and testing users with 5-15 words:

-If you’re confused about particles I strongly suggest buying the book All About Particles: A Handbook of Japanese Function Words.
+If you’re confused about particles I suggest buying the book All About Particles: A Handbook of Japanese Function Words.
 It teaches you all about particles using example sentences with both kanji and romaji.

 Other Useful Posts: